laravel-liberu/documentation/docs/guide/development.md

 ##### Using an Enum for make (optional)

-In the `cars` migration we defined the `make` column as a tiny integer so we could demonstrate using an Enso Enum for storing car makes.
+In the `cars` migration we defined the `make` column as a tiny integer so we could demonstrate using an Liberu Enum for storing car makes.

 ```php
 namespace App\Enums;